wyliemein/compiler_design_project3/README.md

-For this project I worked with Rob Crosby, we couldn't make a shared repo so our code is being submitted seperately.
+For this project I worked with Rob Crosby (rncrosby), we couldn't make a shared repo so our code is being submitted seperately.

 # Cobra